Chef Mitch here!

 4. Place clams directly on grill grate and cook for approximately 10 minutes.
 Remove clams as their shells opened.

 5. Remove clams top shells and plate with a spoonful of butter sauce in each clamshell.
+Squeeze fresh lemon on top and garnish with lemon wedges.

 Chef Mitch.
 OUT!